Current Status - Connecticut

 New York City is launching free child care for young children as the first phase of a broader expansion planned across the state.
 The initiative, announced by NYC Mayor Mamdani …

-In November 2025, the Consumer Financial Protection Bureau (CFPB) proposed changes to federal lending rules that would reduce the amount of data collected about small-business lending and narrow the scope …
+In November 2025, the Consumer Financial Protection Bureau (CFPB) proposed changes to federal lending rules that would reduce the amount of data collected about small-business lending and narrow the …

 There’s been a flurry of conversations about how LinkedIn’s algorithm treats women’s content.
 Journalists, analysts, and everyday users have started looking closely at gender differences in reach …